NCLT - a Telescope

 5lbs ballast weight is great for balancing 12" MOUNTAIN telescopes with

-mainly planets at such lower positions with rather small
+may observe planets at such lower positions with rather small

 The included bungee